mochaMM/guideline/source_en/Security/LinkageWithBrowser.rst

 The security header output function is added from Spring 3.2 and is applied by default except for the following security header	.

-Security header output function is added by Spring 3.2 and applied by default from Spring Security 4.0.

 * Content-Security-Policy
 * Public-Key-Pins